-Downtown Ojai, California, with the Topatopa Mountains behind unburdened by the past, without the future across the abyss or beyond those lovely mountains. ... solitude means the state of aloneness where the mind is totally innocent, incapable of being hurt with knowledge.
-It was a terrible shock to everyone when, at just 51, Yvonne died from pancreatic cancer, in La Vallée de Joux.
+Solitude means freedom, freedom to be completely alone, unburdened by the past, without the future across the abyss or beyond those lovely mountains. ... solitude means the state of aloneness where the mind is totally innocent, incapable of being hurt with knowledge.

+It was a terrible shock to everyone when, at just 51, Yvonne died from pancreatic cancer, in

+La Vallée de Joux.
 She had had one daughter and two sons, and there are now eight grandchildren.
 I will always remember how caring she was.